Always stretch at the end of your workout

 In one of our previous posts, we’ve covered the importance of warm-up, which can be considered as an introduction to the workout routine.
 Well, stretching, on the other hand, is a kind of a conclusion of your workout.
 I really believe that if you want to perform a complete and quality workout routine you must always wrap it up with a good stretch.
 It’s simple as that.

 You don’t have to perform “deep full body stretch” after every type of work, even though I highly recommend it.
-If your workout didn’t include your whole body, you can focus on stretching only muscle groups you’ve worked on.
+If your workout didn’t include your whole body, you can focus on stretching only the muscle groups you’ve worked on.
 For instance, let’s say your today workout focuses on your legs that’s why you could only stretch leg muscles at the end.
-Though, like I said, I prefer a full body stretch every time.
+Though, as I said, I prefer a full-body stretch every time.

 Fast stretch vs. deep stretch